Swim With A Manatee: Our Tips Before Booking!

 8. Manatees Are Inquisitive – They Love Teasing You!

 Manatees are incredibly curious.
-As we mentioned it is illegal to touch or disturb a manatee but they come towards you, they love to engage in their own way.
-If you wear your hair in braids you might have a unique close encounter!
+As we mentioned it is illegal to touch or disturb a manatee.

 One time, a juvenile manatee mistook one of our group’s braids for grass and decided to have a gentle nuzzle.
-Beth in our group was amazing; she just stayed still, her hair hanging there for the baby manatee to explore before it realized that it wasnโt very appetizing.
+Beth stayed still, her hair hanging there for the baby manatee to explore and after a few minutes, it realized that our human hair isn’t very appetizing.

 10. Enjoy Hot Drinks Before 3 Sisters Spring Float